 Fried Squash Blossoms

-In the summer months, Rome’s outdoor markets — places, like Campo dei Fiori – abound with orange-and-green zucchini blossoms.
-Roman cooks stuff fiori di zucca with a bit of cheese, frying them until crisp.
+In the summer months, Rome’s outdoor markets – like Campo dei Fiori – abound with orange-and-green zucchini blossoms.
+Roman cooks stuff Fiori di Zucca with a bit of cheese, frying them until crisp.

 Both elegant restaurants and more rustic pizzerias serve fried antipasti in the Eternal City.
-Fritto misto alla romana might include mix of fiori di zucca (fried zucchini flowers), olive ascolane (fried stuffed olives), and mozzarelline fritte (fried mozzarella balls).
-Locals in Rome nibble on fried blossoms before digging in to filling first course — like classic carbonara.
+For example, Fritto misto alla romana might include mix of fiori di zucca (fried zucchini flowers), olive ascolane (fried stuffed olives), and mozzarelline fritte (fried mozzarella cheese balls).
+Locals in Rome nibble on battered and deep-fried blossoms and fried cheese before digging into the filling first course — like classic carbonara.

 Below, we’re sharing our Italian recipe for Roman-style fried squash blossoms.
-You’re not tasting the true Rome unless you try these savory fried flowers.
+In other words, unless you try these savory fried flowers, you’re not tasting the true Rome.
 Relish a bite of the real Rome in your own home with this classic (and easy) Italian recipe:

 FIORI DI ZUCCA ALLA ROMANA

-Remove the tough base of the flower.
+Remove the rigid base of the flower, careful not to damage any parts of the flower.
 Be careful – it can be spiny and prick your fingers.
 Place a sliver of mozzarella in each flower and, if you want, one anchovy.
 Do not to over-stuff.
 Set aside the filled blossoms.

-While the oil heats, beat the eggs (yolks and whites) with a fork.
-Bit by bit, sift the flour in, stirring constantly to avoid clumps.
-Once your pastella is the consistency of thick pancake batter, add the beer and whisk in.
+Start with the wet ingredients; while the oil heats beat the eggs (yolks and whites) with a fork.
+Time to add the dry ingredients; bit by bit, slowly sift the flour in, constantly stirring to avoid clumps.
+Once your pastella is the consistency of thick pancake batter, add the beer and whisk in; no pancake mix here!
 Dip each flower in batter, letting extra pastella drip off.